ydb-platform/ydb/ydb/docs/en/core/concepts/datamodel/view.md

 # View

-A view is a query that is treated as if it were a table storing the results of a given query.
+A view logically represents a table formed by a given query.
 The view itself contains no data.
 The content of a view is generated every time you `SELECT` from it.
 Thus, any changes in the underlying tables are reflected immediately in the view.

 Views are often used to: